Diagnosis and Treatment of Skin Lesions

 What to Expect After Diagnosis and Removal of Skin Lesions

-Every case is different, but most people can continue with their normal activities immediately after the removal of one or more skin lesions.
+Every case is different, but most people can continue with most of their normal activities immediately after the removal of one or more skin lesions.
 Dr. Rodwell will provide you with complete post-operative instructions for healing, and he will monitor your progress during follow-up visits.

 In some cases, you may experience slight bruising, tenderness, and swelling in the treated area.
 These symptoms should resolve quickly.
 Most people do not feel the need to take pain medication after this surgery, but you can do so, if necessary.
 Cold packs may be helpful in some cases as well.